Good scientific practice entails, among other things, that researchers and scientific experts:

 Research projects and studies in medicine and health sciences

-When medical research involving intervention in the integrity of a person, human embryo or human foetus for the purpose of increasing knowledge of health, the causes, symptoms, diagnosis, treatment and prevention of diseases or the nature of diseases in general, the project or study is required by law to undergo an ethical review by the ethics committee of the hospital district concerned.
-Research projects and studies in medicine and health sciences carried out at the University of Eastern Finland are reviewed by the ethics committee of the North Savo Hospital District.
+When medical research involving intervention in the integrity of a person, human embryo or human foetus for the purpose of increasing knowledge of health, the causes, symptoms, diagnosis, treatment and prevention of diseases or the nature of diseases in general, the project or study is required by law to undergo an ethical review.
+Research projects and studies in medicine and health sciences which fall within the scope of Medical Research Act and are carried out at the University of Eastern Finland are reviewed by the Regional Medical Research Ethics Committee of Eastern Finland Collaborative Area.
 The review of the committee adheres to the Medical Research Act (1999/488).

 Research projects and studies in the humanities and social and behavioural sciences